Can an Actor-Critic Optimization Framework Improve Analog Design?: Experiments

 \subsection{Benchmarks}

-We benchmark four circuits of varying complexity across two technology nodes.
+We benchmark four circuits of varying complexity across two PDKs.
 In SKY130 (130\,nm), we consider a two-stage amplifier and a cascode wide-swing amplifier with design vectors $x \in \mathbb{R}^{12}$ and $x \in \mathbb{R}^{17}$, respectively.
 In GF180MCU (180\,nm), we consider a two-stage amplifier and a folded-cascode single-ended amplifier with design vectors $x \in \mathbb{R}^{12}$ and $x \in \mathbb{R}^{21}$, respectively (see Fig. \ref{fig:schematics}).
+We selected these circuits due to their high real-world usage.
 Each design vector includes the tunable devices, bias, and compensation parameters.
+Our tests span $12-21$ parameters to show scalability across the parameter range.
+Note that our experimental breadth exceeds that of prior art published at top venues: ADO-LLM \cite{yin2024ado} tests two circuits on one PDK, and AnaFlow \cite{ahmadzadeh2025anaflow} tests two opamps on one PDK.